EllieDunstone/dbs_for_nanoseq/README.md

 The script "dnv_caller.Rmd" generates a DBS78 matrix (see <https://cancer.sanger.ac.uk/signatures/dbs/>) for signature analysis from a table of DNVs.
 This is based on a script written by Andrew Lawson.
 You can generate the table of DNVs using the script "dbs_calling_annotating_runs_subs.R".

-The script "dbs_nanoseq_caller_wrapper.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to pull mutation files from the compute farm, filter them, and format them correctly to be used in the other scripts described above.
-That script also acts as a wrapper for the above scripts.
+The script "dbs_for_nanoseq_input_generator.sh" can be used by users of the NanoSeq pipeline at the Wellcome Sanger Institute to pull mutation files from the compute farm, filter them, and format them correctly to be used in the other scripts described above.

 Example input data is provided in the directory 'example_data'.